jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 **🧮Formulas**

-** Average Handle Time (AHT) Sum & Productivity Formulas*
+** Average Handle Time (AHT) Sum & Productivity Formulas**

 AHT formulas are calculated based on a weighted sum.
 Some tasks are longer due to extra steps or complexity.
 I estimated the weights as below:

 <img width="905" height="71" alt="image" src="https://github.com/user-attachments/assets/20438cbd-5fa7-4658-a98b-b0b93ccd3178" />

 When calculating the productivity, we need to remember that an employee won't be spending 100% of their login time on processing tasks.
-Lunch breaks, meetings, trainings or scheduled system updates will reduce raw processing time.
+Lunch breaks, meetings, trainings and scheduled system updates reduce the available processing time.
 We can assume that on average, 30-40 minutes a day are spent on the breaks and around 30-90 on meetings.
 Usually, daily meetings are kept short for crucial updates, taking between 15-30 minutes.
-Periodically,  meetings with Q&A sessions or integration focused events might be longer.
+Periodically,  meetings with Q&A sessions or integration-focused events might be longer.

-Assuming that 400 out of 480 work minutes are spend on actual task processing, I based the formula on a weigthed sum.
+Assuming that 400 out of 480 work minutes are spent on actual task processing, I based the formula on a weighted sum.

 **AHT Formula** : <h3> **=SUMPRODUCT(B4:K4;$P$16:$Y$16)** </h3>